Svehla/openapi-typed-express/readme.md

 swagger-typed-express-docs keep you simple document your endpoints with just one single source of truth which

+- Generate Swagger API documentation
-- infer static typescript types out of the box
+- Compile time validations - Infer Typescript static types out of the box
-- generate Swagger API documentation out of the box
-- runtime validations of your HTTP handlers out of the box
+- Runtime validate each of your HTTP request with user-friendly error messages
-- If you pass call method with bad arguments it give you user-friendly error log

 to do that there is just simple high-order-function API.
 So you just simply wrap your endpoint with the apiDoc() function and initialize project via `initApiDocs()`